h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/InternetExplorerDAO.rst

    :param buildVersion: the build version
    :param revisionVersion: the revision version
    :param remainingVersion: the remaining version
-   :return: the internet explorer by version
+   :return: the internet explorer by version, or null if it doesn't exist

 listInternetExplorer
 ^^^^^^^^^^^^^^^^^^^^